Extended Producer Responsibility for Textiles

 Complying with the legislation on EPR for Textiles is an individual legal obligation, but the EPR states that this may be carried out collectively by means of a producer organization.
 MODINT and INretail have taken the initiative for a collective implementation by establishing Stichting UPV Textiel (EPR Foundation for Textiles).
 This foundation will act as a producer organization and works for the entire sector, both members and non-members.
 In other sectors that preceded (packaging, tyres, cars, electronic devices, …), this appears to be the best way to keep the EPR efficiently, effectively and affordable.
 The foundation wants to cooperate with systems in other EU countries.
 Companies who are active on the international market have an interest in this.

-The board of Stichting UPV Textiel includes executives from Angro, Beddinghouse, Company Fits, HEMA, Kyra, Livera, WE fashion, Wibra, Zeeman en INretail/Modint.
+The board of Stichting UPV Textiel includes executives from Angro, Beddinghouse, Company Fits, HEMA, Fabienne Chapot, Livera, WE fashion, Wibra, Zeeman and INretail/Modint.

 There is great enthusiasm: many companies are substantively interested, take the subject seriously and indicate they would like to join the collective.
 As with other UPV systems, the collective needs volume to set up an efficient, effective and affordable collection and processing system in the Netherlands for textiles.
 We count on a majority of the total weight put into the market and of the total number of companies.
 This majority is needed for a General Binding Declaration, by which all producers/importers that put textiles in the Netherlands on the market must pay a textile contribution.